ethereum/ethereum-org-website/src/content/deprecated-software/index.md

 The ["Spin up your own Ethereum node"](https://ethereum.org/en/developers/docs/nodes-and-clients/run-a-node/#getting-the-client) resource on ethereum.org includes a section for downloading, installing, and running an Ethereum client.

+The [EthereumJS](https://github.com/ethereumjs) project has a similar research and educational use-case as Trinity did.

 ## Dapps and Services {#dapps-and-services}

+This section is for services deployed to Ethereum mainnet and other EVM-based networks.
+Be aware that the dapps and services here may include DeFi applications which have been hacked or may suffer security vulnerabilities due to lack of maintenance, changes in the protocol, etc.

 ### Cover Protocol {#cover-protocol}